todiian/deep-fus/README.md

 Training and validation data should be added to the folders [data/train](data/train) and [data/dev](data/dev).
 All the scripts in this repository assume that the data is provided in .mat format.

-## Network training and optimization
+## Network training, optimization, and testing

 ### Bayesian hyperparameter search
 In addition to the hyperparameters above, we considered the learning rate and the loss weight λ as hyperparameters.
 We optimized the network's hyperparameters using the Bayesian optimization routine in Keras Tuner.